 I’ve posted the “Do you want to build a snowman?” kit labels for you as a free printable!
 Go to: Free Printable Frozen Build-A-Snowman Kit Labels

-Frozen Party Decorations
+DIY Frozen Birthday Party Decorations

 Luckily I already owned a fair amount of snowflake and winter decorations from my stash of Christmas and winter home decor, so I incorporated some of those (even though I had to drag them all out from the back of the storage closet in September lol).